RichardXiao13/Raytracer/README.md

 Any feedback or issues found are very much welcome, as well as additional contributors!

 # TODOs - Version 2: Realistic Rendering
-* Add Oren-Nayar model for diffuse reflections
+* Add Oren-Nayar model for diffuse reflections - Done!!

 * Add textures

 * Fix artifacting where certain pixels "blow up" due to NaNs?
+Done!! - Was due to Ofast optimization; Changed to O3

 * Fix MicrofacetReflection - Reflections achieved but sampling looks wrong? - Done!!